FalaahArifKhan/data-cleaning-stability/README.md

 # Still More Shades of Null: A Benchmark for Responsible Missing Value Imputation

 This repository contains the source code, scripts, and datasets for the Shades-of-Null benchmark.
-The benchmark uses state-of-the-art MVM techniques on a suite of novel evaluation settings on popular fairness benchmark datasets, including multi-mechanism missingness (when several different missingness patterns co-exist in the data) and missingness shift (when the missingness mechanism changes between development/training and deployment/testing), and using a large set of holistic evaluation metrics, including fairness and stability.
+The benchmark uses SOTA missing value imputation (MVI) techniques on a suite of novel evaluation settings on popular fairness benchmark datasets, including multi-mechanism missingness (when several different missingness patterns co-exist in the data) and missingness shift (when the missingness mechanism changes between development/training and deployment/testing), and using a large set of holistic evaluation metrics, including fairness and stability.
 The benchmark includes functionality for storing experiment results in a database, with MongoDB chosen for our purposes.
-Additionally, the benchmark is designed to be extensible, allowing researchers to incorporate custom datasets and apply new MVM techniques.
+Additionally, the benchmark is designed to be extensible, allowing researchers to incorporate custom datasets and apply new MVI techniques.

 ## Setup